 - 1/2-1 tsp salt + extra for seasoning the short ribs, to taste

 - black pepper

-Once hot, add the short ribs (fat side down) and brown on two sides for 4-5 minutes (on each side).
+- Once hot, add the short ribs (fat side down) and brown on two sides for 4-5 minutes (on each side).
 Depending on your Dutch oven size, you may need to work in two batches.
-Once the short ribs have browned, set aside on a plate.
+Set aside on a plate.

-Add the short ribs to the veggies and liquid (they shouldn't be submerged, just nestled in).
-And tuck the rosemary sprigs in the liquid, around the short ribs and veggie.
+- Add the short ribs to the veggies and liquid (they shouldn't be submerged, just nestled in).
+And tuck the rosemary sprigs in the liquid, around the short ribs and veggies.
 Add the 1/2 teaspoon of salt and a few turns of fresh pepper.

 - Once the ingredients reach a slight boil/lively simmer, place the lid on the Dutch oven.
 Place the pot in the oven and braise the short ribs and veggies, covered, for 2 1/2 hours.